mytestbed/labwiki/README.md

 Then create a temporary git repo and populate it with some test data.

+    mkdir -p ~/tmp/lw_repo
-    git init /tmp/foo
+    git init ~/tmp/lw_repo
-    cp -r $LABWIKI_TOP/test/repo /tmp/foo
+    cp -r $LABWIKI_TOP/test/repo ~/tmp/lw_repo
-    cd /tmp/foo
+    pushd ~/tmp/lw_repo
     git add .
     git commit -m 'initial'

 Finally start LabWiki.

-    $LABWIKI_TOP/bin/labwiki --lw-config __your_config_file__.yaml start
+    $LABWIKI_TOP/bin/labwiki --lw-config $LABWIKI_TOP/etc/labwiki/local-test.yaml --lw-no-login start

-The '__your_config_file__.yaml' needs to be replace with a path to a file describing the local setup.
-A sample of such a file can be found in 'test/config/norbit.yaml'.
-Please create your own one as this one will very likely NOT work in yor environment.
+The 'local-test.yaml' will ultimately need to be replace with a path to a file describing the local setup.
+A sample of such a file can be found in 'etc/labwiki/norbit.yaml'.

 This will start a web server at port 4000.
 Point your browser there and you should see somthing like: